 Steely Dan’s The Royal Scam became an office favourite.
 Jarrett would sing along at the top of his voice to ‘Kid Charlemagne’: “Is there gas in the car? / Yes there’s gas in the car …”

 There was gas in the car, all right, but not a full tank.
-The last issue we worked on together (July 1976, with a Steely Dan cover by Colin Wilson) was also the last to be published.
+The last issue we worked on together (July 1976, with a Steely Dan cover) was also the last to be published.

 The Beginning of the End